AdaCore/langkit-query-language/user_manual/generated/std.rst

     Search for to_find in the given string.
 Return whether a match is found. to_find can be either a pattern or a string

+.. method:: Str.doc(this)

+    Given any object, return the documentation associated with it

 .. method:: Str.ends_with(this, suffix)

-    Given a string, returns whether it ends with the given suffix
+    Returns whether string ends with given prefix

 .. method:: Str.find(this, to_find)

     Search for to_find in the given string.
 Return position of the match, or -1 if no match. to_find can be either a pattern or a string

+.. method:: Str.help(this)

+    Print formatted help for the given object

+.. method:: Str.img(this)

+    Return a string representation of an object

 .. method:: Str.is_lower_case(this)

-    Return whether the given string contains lower case characters only
+    Return whether the string is in lowercase

 .. method:: Str.is_mixed_case(this)